babarrett/g80-9009/README.md

 See [Making Cables](../master/making-cables.md "Cable making instructions")

-Note: There may be signals on the pins on the Desk PC/Workstation or Host ports that will send out signals when in Wkst mode.
-As of yet we have no idea which pins are used or what protocols are used.
+Note: There are some additional signals on the pins on the Desk PC/Workstation connector that map to the Workstation connectors on the Breakout Box.
+These map to the three different protocols supported by the keyboard and box: PS/2, RS232 serial, and Sun serial.
+I still havent figured out what enables these signals, still working on that.
+Quite possibly it's pins on the keyboard "Host" port.

+See [Breakout Box Decoded](../master/breakoutbox-decoded.md "Breakout Box Decoded") for more.

 ### Switches